 In January, 1953, there was some modest change in the officers of the Bavarian Brewing Co.
 The eldest son of William C. Schott (Will), Wm.
 R. Schott (Bill), became Secretary, while Will's youngest son, Louis, became Treasurer.
 Previously, Bill held both positions as Secretary and Treasurer, and Louis was the Assistant for both of these positions.
 The other officer positions remained unchanged: Will as Vice President, his brother Lou as President, and Ray Hoffman as the Vice President and General Manager.
 However, in November of 1954, Lou became Chairman of the Board and Bill became President, with Louis becoming both Secretary and Treasurer.
 Another significant development at that time, was that Louis L. Schott became a Director, replacing Joseph Vehr, who had served in that capacity since 1945.
 These changes meant that the four Directors for Bavarian - all members of the Schott family - were Lou, Bill, Will and Louis.
 Vehr left the firm in late 1954 and disposed of the few shares of stock he held in the company back to the Schott family, which were primarily placeholders so that he could be a signatory for payroll checks and other financing.
 Vehr's departure as controller was filled by Melvin Aichholz.

-As Bavarian's production and profitability declined in the early 1950s, it appears the two older Directors were willing to step back, and the management of Bavarian was mostly left to Will's sons, Bill and Louis.
+As Bavarian's production and profitability declined in the early 1950s, it appears the two older Directors were willing to step back to those that were younger, and the management of Bavarian was mostly left to Will's sons, Bill and Louis.
 (These brothers were also the grandsons of Bavarian's founder, Wm.
 Riedlin.)
 With the closing of Plant No. 2 and the new need for a consolidation and modernization program, significant changes were clearly on the horizon.
-The fate of the company would involve difficult decisions and shifts in goals in order restore profitability.
+The fate of the company would involve difficult decisions and shifts in goals in order to restore profitability.
 Such decisions were not left to both of Will's sons equally; as President, Bill had more influence.
-They were also not unanimously supported: apparently due to a disagreement about the best course for pursuing modernization, Ray Hoffman, the V.P. and G.M, resigned in December, 1955.
+They were also not unanimously supported.
+Apparently due to a disagreement about the best course for pursuing modernization, Ray Hoffman, the V.P. and G.M, resigned in December, 1955.

 In 1955, becoming unprofitable and in an attempt to conserve cash, Bavarian did not provide any bonuses to key employees, as they had each year for nearly two decades.
 Not surprisingly, some attrition occurred in response.
-The following year, bonuses were awarded based on performance, replacing the older and somewhat arbitrary system for bonus compensation.
+Beginning in 1956, bonuses were awarded based on performance, replacing the older and somewhat arbitrary system for bonus compensation.
 The 16 key employees receiving such bonuses at that time were; Mel Aicholz, Perry Austin, Lyle Baker, James Caldwell, Herman Determan, Frank Hamilton, Harold Klink, Carl Moeller, Joseph Ponzer, Larry Rinck, Larry Schrand, Jack Shannon, C.H.
 Wimberly, Paul Wettig, John Wuest and Walter Zanis.

-In addition to controlling the management of the firm, Will's family also controlled about 70 percent of the ownership in Bavarian; his brother Lou and Lou’s family (consisting of wife Melba and daughter Melba Ann) owned the remaining 30 percent.
-Will and his wife also owned about 30 percent of the company with Will's sons, Bill and Lou, each holding about a 20 percent interest in trust for their families.
+Will and his wife owned about 30 percent of the company, and their sons, Bill and Lou, each held about a 20 percent interest in trust for their families.
+Therefore, Will's family owned about 70 percent of the ownership in Bavarian, and Will and his sons had three of the four Director positions.
+Will's brother Lou was the other Director, and his family (consisting of wife Melba and daughter Melba Ann) owned the remaining 30 percent.
 For voting purposes, the closely-held family ownership of Bavarian was divided into different proportions among seven shareholders; Will, Lucia, Lou, Melba, Melba Ann, Louis and Bill.

 A DECLINE IN SALES VOLUME & PRODUCTION

-The major reason for Bavarian's sales decline beginning in the early 1950s was its relatively high expenses in comparison to its main competitors.
-This was primarily a result of operating two plants in the same trade area concomitantly, which created a duplication in their work force, equipment and bookkeeping.
-By 1950, all of Bavarian's local competitors had been operating only one plant and spending money to reduce their production costs.
-Unfortunately, Bavarian's investment in Plant No. 2 did the opposite.
-Another critical issue was that the overall demand for beer in the early 1950s - in Bavarian’s market area and the U.S. more generally - was nearing a plateau.
-This meant that in order for a brewery to increase its sales, it essentially needed to cannibalize sales from other breweries.
-Lower production expenses would allow a brewery to more effectively compete on the basis of cost, and spend more on modernization and marketing; without these, Bavarian found itself at a competitive disadvantage.
-However, in an effort to revitalize their sales, they made some modifications to their advertising between 1952 and 1956, as explained in the following section.
-Most importantly, they knew it was necessary to make fundamental changes to their production model, as explored in the section Consolidation and Modernization Program.
+The major reason for Bavarian's relatively high expenses in comparison to its main competitors, was primarily a result of operating two plants in the same trade area concomitantly, which created a duplication in their work force, equipment and bookkeeping.
+By 1950, all of Bavarian's local competitors had been operating only one plant and making investments to reduce their production costs.
+Unfortunately, Bavarian's investment in Plant No. 2 did the opposite after a few years.
+Other critical issues were that the overall demand for beer in the early 1950s - in Bavarian’s Tri-State market area (Ohio, Kentucky and Indiana), and more generally throughout the U.S. - was highly competitive, and nearly a plateau with limited growth prospects.
+This meant that in order for a brewery to increase its sales, it was difficult to raise prices, and it was bascially necessary to cannibalize sales from other breweries.
+Lower production expenses would allow a brewery to more effectively compete on the basis of cost, and spend more on modernization and marketing.
+Without these advantages, Bavarian found itself at a competitive disadvantage.
+However, in an effort to revitalize their sales, they made some modifications to their advertising between 1953 and 1957, as explained below.
+Most importantly, Bavarian's management realized that it was necessary to make fundamental changes to their production model, as explored in the section on Consolidation and Modernization Program.

 Bavarian had used "A Man's Beer" as their main advertising slogan from 1946.
 Along with slumping sales and changing times, Bavarian realized they needed to modify their advertising message to reach more customers.
 As shown by the coaster and ad below, beginning around 1953, their slogan was changed from “A Man’s Beer” to include "...and Hers Too!"
 (See below.)
 But "A Man's Beer" slogan was not completely dropped until 1955.